If you are considering Chapter 7 vs Chapter 13, you may want to know the key differences to protect getting pushed into a Chapter 13.

 We speak with many individuals who were not happy about being in a Chapter 13 bankruptcy.
 Many felt that there was not a proper explanation of the differences.
 Many people we speak with may not have realized that:

-Many people make the wrong debt relief decision.
-The purpose of the article and the goal of Ascend is to inform you about the differences between a Chapter 7 and Chapter 13 bankruptcy to help you make the most informed decision with all of the information.
+Thus, the purpose of the article and the goal of Ascend is to inform you about the differences between Chapter 7 and Chapter 13 bankruptcy to help you make the most informed decision with all of the information.
 Here's what we will cover.
 You may want to jump around to what's most relevant to your situation as each situation is unique.